 When should I start getting a prostate check?

-We recommend that all men aged 50 and over discuss prostate testing with their doctor (usually a GP).
-For men this discussion should begin at 45 years of age if there is a family history of prostate cancer, or from 40 if known to have the BRCA2 mutation.
+We recommend that, if you’re over 50, consider an annual prostate check that includes both a PSA blood test and a digital rectal examination (DRE).
+This should start from 45 if there is known family history of prostate cancer, or from age 40 if there is a genetic predisposition to prostate cancer (BRCA2 gene variation, family history of breast, ovarian or prostate cancer, or Lynch Syndrome).
 A PSA blood test is all it takes to start the process but the check should also include a DRE (Digital Rectal Examination).
 The PSA test measures the levels Prostate-Specific Antigen in a man’s blood that ‘can’ indicate the presence of early prostate cancers in men who have no symptoms.
 Read more about what’s involved in a prostate check here.

 My doctor won’t give me a PSA test, what should I do?